alokpadhi/100-days-of-code/r1-log.md

 ### R1D15
 continued to work on portfolio and added my blog section with sidebar naviagation and uses a bit of jQuery

+### R!D16
+worked on portfolio and added jQuery, more css and worked on responsive style